Blessed with white sandy beaches and clear waters, both Cozumel and Isla Mujeres offer pristine beaches and the best of what Mexico has to offer.

 On the small and narrow Isla Mujeres, sea view and seafood are guaranteed to go hand-in-hand.

 Due to its smaller size, your dining options are more evenly spread out.
 Many travelers have commented – don’t stick along the main street!

 Many excellent restaurants are located on the side streets of the island.

 And like Cozumel, food prices vary depending on where (and what) you’re eating.

 The menus in beach clubs, restaurants within hotels and easily accessible areas tend towards international tastes and higher-end prices.

 The soft scrub of sand against the soles of your feet, the buoyant waves, and Instagram-worthy backdrop are major pieces of the paradise puzzle.

 The question is, do Isla Mujeres or Cozumel beaches appeal more?

 Cozumel rocks the boat in this Cozumel vs Isla Mujeres debate – all thanks to its rocky coastline.

-Still, while primarily a diving destination, it has a fair share of beaches.
+Still, while primarily a diving destination, it has a fair share of public beaches.